Looking for the least expensive way to replace all your upper or lower teeth?

 Traditional dentures are the least expensive way to replace all the teeth in an arch.
 While most people dread dentures because it’s a sign of getting older, everyone agrees that removing dead and dying teeth and cleaning up infection improves overall health and creates a more confident smile.

-- Low Cost: Dentures are the least expensive way to replace a full arch of teeth.
+- Low Cost: It’s the least expensive way to replace a full arch of teeth.

-- A Full Mouth Solution: Dentures provide a full arch of teeth for chewing and smiling.
+- A Full Mouth Solution: They provide a full arch of teeth for chewing and smiling.

-- Beautiful Esthetics with New Teeth: Dentures can be designed with your “ideal” smile in mind, whether your ideal smile was what you used to have or a smile you always wished you’d had.
+- Beautiful Esthetics with New Teeth: They can be designed with your ideal smile in mind, whether your ideal smile was what you used to have or a smile you always wished you’d had.